Introduction to Data Analyst

 A person should have a thorough knowledge of statistics, starting from basics like mean, median, and mode to advanced topics like real analysis, graph theory, and numerical analysis.

-Along with statistics, mathematics is also the most important subject which a person should have depth knowledge.
-Topics like linear algebra are used with regression, understanding data structure and prepare data for predictive data modeling.
+Along with statistics, mathematics is also the most important subject in which a person should have depth knowledge.
+Topics like linear algebra are used with regression, understanding data structure and prepare data for predictive data modelling.

 3. R and Python

-For analytics purpose, Python and R are widely used tools as Python is easy to learn programming which provides different statistics and mathematical libraries like numpy, scipy, sci-kit-learn and matplotlib etc. whereas R provides advanced computing capability, graphical capabilities, and advanced tools.
+For analytics purposes, Python and R are widely used tools as Python is easy to learn programming, which provides different statistics and mathematical libraries like numpy, scipy, sci-kit-learn, and matplotlib etc., whereas R provides advanced computing capability, graphical capabilities, and advanced tools.

 4. Query Languages

-A person wanting to work as a data analyst should be hands-on with the query languages like SQL, Hive, and PIG etc. SQL is a general purpose language which is used for transactional queries.
-SQL is mostly used on a daily basis but the only downside is that it does not support petabytes of data.
+A person wanting to work as a data analyst should be hands-on with the query languages like SQL, Hive, and PIG etc. SQL is a general-purpose language that is used for transactional queries.
+SQL is mostly used on a daily basis, but the only downside is that it does not support petabytes of data.

 Hive is a Hadoop query language introduced by Facebook which can support terabytes and petabytes of data.
 PIG is used during the processing of both structured and unstructured data.

 Data Analytics job is named a “best job of the decade” by Glassdoor.
-There is a huge demand-supply gap of analytics professionals as there are more requirements and less data analyst.
+There is a huge demand-supply gap for analytics professionals as there are more requirements and fewer data analyst.